 David Pearl says, “yes, StreamYard has a free option, but they also have the paid option as well”.
 Pete Johns says, “really need to snazz up my streams.
 I use banners and that’s about it”.

 Well, Pete, now you know, we’ve got links to all of the tutorials create your overlays, your intro and outro, you know, videos as well.
-So we’re going to get you a snazzy up your live stream, snazzed up before you know it.
+We’re going to get you a snazzy up your live stream, snazzed up before you know it.

 They don’t know that they can have these overlays.
 They don’t know they can add videos.
 They don’t know that they can add, you know, gets to the feature and you’re paying for it for the most part.

 They’ll join when they join.
 No configuring the sound, no doing the thing and adding people in via Skype just to have the audio not work.
-So, so much easier.
+So much easier.

 Dee Eats says, “If your guest is another YouTuber, does that go into their watch time too?”
 The answer is it depends.
-So it depends if you connect their account to multistream to via the live stream and most of the time you probably wouldn’t do that.
+It depends if you connect their account to multistream to via the live stream and most of the time you probably wouldn’t do that.

 But yeah, it depends if you do that or not.
 But when, for example, Pete was on my channel, that watch time counted to me and not to his channel.
 And when I was on his channel, it counted to his channel and not me.
 ‘Cause it was going directly to our respective channels.

 Hopefully, that makes sense.
 Yes.
-So, Ooh.
+Ooh.
 Yes.
 Pete Johns says, “I need to check out StreamYard mobile now that you can host”.
-So yes, definitely.
+Yes, definitely.
 Particularly, you know, given that the camera on your mobile device is pretty good these days.

-So it’s a great option to enable you to start live streaming if you don’t have a camera and you do have a mobile device.
-So definitely definitely love that.
-So that essentially wraps up the live stream.
+It’s a great option to enable you to start live streaming if you don’t have a camera and you do have a mobile device.
+Definitely definitely love that.
+That essentially wraps up the live stream.

 Thanks, everyone for being here and everyone for joining.
 I think I’ve covered all of the questions.
 And yeah, so that essentially wraps us up and hopefully, you’ve found this video really useful.